 A Dutch oven can be used either on the stovetop or in the oven, and they're usually made of cast iron.
 Cast iron Dutch ovens need to be seasoned before using, like other cast iron cookware.
 Because they can withstand extremely high heat, cast iron Dutch ovens can also be used for deep-frying.

-Cast iron cookware has a reputation for being difficult to clean (although it's actually quite easy to clean cast iron cookware).
+Cast iron cookware has a reputation for being difficult to clean (although it's actually quite easy to clean).
 It's not just the cleaning, however, but the overall maintenance.
-If not cared for properly, cast iron can rust.
+If not cared for properly, cast iron pans can rust and become unusable.
 Some Dutch ovens have an enamel coating over the cast iron, which makes them easier to clean than plain cast iron, and there's no worry about rust.

 On the other hand, the enamel can crack or chip.
-And since the enamel on the inside is usually white, once it becomes discolored (and it will, trust me), it can be nearly impossible to return it to its pristine white condition.
+And since the enamel on the inside is usually white, once it becomes discolored, it can be nearly impossible to return it to its pristine white condition.

 Moreover, having a heavy lid means you don't lose liquid to evaporation, and the steam generated inside the pot remains in there, continuing to bathe your pot roast in the sort of gentle moist heat it needs in order to turn out tender and succulent.